Condo Reviews Goodwood Residence Review: Private With Exclusive Greenery Views

 One of the unique aspects of Goodwood Residence is the different types of units that cater to a certain demographic lifestyle.
-These ground floor units that you see here are specially designed as to mimic staying in a landed property, with its high ceilings and outdoor pool terraces.
+These ground floor units that you see here are specially designed to mimic staying in a landed property, with its high ceilings and outdoor pool terraces.

 What’s doubly special here are these sliding doors that allow you to make the space as open or as private as you’d like.
 Keeping it open lets you take in the wonderful view of the open lawn and swimming pool as well.